 1) Disperse ministry responsibilities—To me this is where volunteers and student leaders come in huge.
 You need to expand your pastoral touch, and with more voices and hands in a leading role you can do this.
 Have leaders follow up with students, make phone calls, help with coordinating events/trips so you can be a pastor and not just an event coordinator.

-2) Backyard BBQ—Invite a handful of students over to your house for an invite only BBQ.
+2) Backyard BBQ—Invite students over to your house for a BBQ.
 Turn on the grill, grab a backyard game, and enjoy the moments it’ll create.
 Eat, play, and enjoy summer fun while giving students a great youth ministry moment.

 3) Create student margin—Maybe you need to take a week or two “off” of ministry events and create opportunities to just be with your students.
 No permission slips, no drivers, no deadlines, not even an activity…just a time for students to show up, gather together to be encouraged.
 You may have 1 or 100 show but regardless enjoy the time to just hang and talk in the flesh.